nitin42/React-Web-AR/docs/usage.md

 Try changing the prop `sourceType` and `sourceUrl` and notice the behavior when it renders the object.

 > Note - Don't try to import the image when the source type is an image because `sourceUrl` prop expects a relative url for an image.
-For example - { sourceType: 'image', sourceUrl: './some_relative_path_.png'}.
+For example - `{ sourceType: 'image', sourceUrl: './some_relative_path_.png'}`.
 Also, make sure that the image is in the folder that you're serving via a dev server.

 ## Creating a custom marker

-You can also create and use your own marker along with `hiro` and `kanji`.
+You can also create and use your own marker.
 Follow the below steps to create your own marker:

 * Go to [this](https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html) link.
 Its a simple web app to create and download the custom marker pattern.